1duo/awesome-ai-infrastructures/README.md

 # Awesome AI Infrastructures

 :orange_book: List of AI infrastructures (a.k.a., machine learning systems, pipelines, and platforms) for machine/deep learning training and/or inference in production :electric_plug:.
 Feel free to contribute / star / fork / pull request.
-Any recommendations and suggestions are welcome.
+Any recommendations and suggestions are welcome :tada:.

 ***